ChanceAroundYou/hbs/readme.md

 # Shape Analysis and Reconstruction Toolkit

-This MATLAB toolkit provides functions for analyzing and reconstructing shapes using HBS (Hierarchical Basis Splines) and conformal welding techniques.
+This MATLAB toolkit provides functions for analyzing and reconstructing shapes using Harmonic Beltrami Signature (HBS) and conformal welding techniques.

 ## Main Components